Carreau/phd-dissertation/parts/part4.rst

 Where :math:`\tau(t)` and :math:`\theta(t)` are the tension and the angle at the time t after myosin injection.
 A reasonable assumption is that :math:`\tau_i-W` may depend on a variability of the initial adhesion between liposomes.
-Since muosin does not operate at the interface between liposome as it is free from actin, it is also reasonable con consider the tension and adhesion energy constant for a given doublets through time.
+Since myosin does not operate at the interface between liposome as it is free from actin, it is also reasonable con consider the tension and adhesion energy constant for a given doublets through time.
 That is to say :math:`\tau_i-W = \tau_{i,0}-W_0`.